-The Board released three new handbooks to assist applicants for licensed marriage and family therapist, licensed clinical social worker, and licensed professional clinical counselor positions.
+The Board published three new handbooks to assist applicants for licensed marriage and family therapist, licensed clinical social worker, and licensed professional clinical counselors in understanding the pathways to licensure.
 Each handbook provides an overview of the licensure process and tips to help applicants avoid common pitfalls.
-Additionally, the Board created a telehealth best practice document: one for telehealth therapy providers, one for tele-supervision providers, and one for consumers receiving telehealth therapy.
+Additionally, the Board created telehealth best practice documents: one for telehealth therapy providers, one for tele-supervision providers, and one for consumers receiving telehealth therapy.
 The Board also drafted a consumer outreach document to explain its regulated professions to the public.